t97lee/VapourPressureGraph/README.md

 # Graphing Vapour Pressure as a Function of Temperature

+##### Update: May 18, 2021: I have added a feature that generates a table of values from the graph (outputs temperature in degrees °C and pressure in mmHg).
+Bugs may still occur

 Generating graphs of vapour pressure vs. tempearture graphs using Antoine's equation.
 The app can be viewed [here](https://share.streamlit.io/thomaslee01/vapourpressuregraph) and was developed using Python for the backend, [Streamlit](https://streamlit.io/) for the front end and [Bokeh](https://bokeh.org/) for the graph generations.
 There still may be a few bugs that made it past me but so far everything is working okay.

 ## Installation